fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 [![rqt turtle YouTube](http://img.youtube.com/vi/2IQtxEmP2a4/0.jpg)](https://youtu.be/2IQtxEmP2a4)

 The plugin can be used to draw inside [turtlesim](http://wiki.ros.org/turtlesim) with turtlebot.
-Although the following description might help you to write your own rqt plugin, also have a look at the official [rqt tutorials](http://wiki.ros.org/rqt/Tutorials).
+Although the following description might help you to write your own rqt plugin, also have a look at the official [rqt tutorials](http://wiki.ros.org/rqt/Tutorials), especially the tutorial [Create your new rqt plugin](http://wiki.ros.org/rqt/Tutorials/Create%20your%20new%20rqt%20plugin).
 There are tutorials explaining how to write plugins using python or C++.
 The `rqt_turtle` plugin is written in C++.
 Note that the following documentation doesn't list the full source code.
 For this The [source code](https://github.com/fjp/rqt-turtle) is hosted on GitHub.